jsoverson/auto-cli-replay/README.md

 ```

 *Note: `just` is not strictly required.
 It's a task runner and you can run the commands directly if necessary.*

+## How to use this repo?

+This is meant to be a boilerplate project that you fork and maintain for your own purposes.
+It can be a source of documentation, tests, and examples for your CLI tools.

 ## Installation